 If you’re not a fan of blogs, check Google’s YouTube channel.
 In particular, look out for weekly “office hours” hangouts.

 Read SEO News

-    Search Engine Roundtable bills itself as the “pulse of search marketing,” publishing daily updates on all things search.
-Search Engine Land and Search Engine Journal both post news on a regular basis.
+Search Engine Roundtable bills itself as the “pulse of search marketing,” publishing daily updates on search queries.
+Do well to subscribe to it.

 Teach Others What You Know

-    This may sound paradoxical considering your want to learn more about SEO, but we’ve discovered that educating others helps me retain and assimilate knowledge.
-We believe this is because it compels us to explain our thoughts, which frequently leads us to conclude that we don’t know as much as we thought we did.
+This may sound paradoxical, considering your want to learn more about SEO.
+But I’ve discovered that educating others helps me retain and assimilate knowledge.

-    If you’re brave enough, doing it publicly can provide an extra line of protection against disinformation because people are usually gracious enough to correct you when you’re wrong.
+If you’re brave enough, teaching SEO “publicly” can provide extra protection against disinformation because people are usually gracious enough to correct you when you’re wrong.